 YOU HAVE TO STOP SOONER OR LATER

-For years people who have talked about wellness referred to weight loss, fitness or smoking cessation programs.
-Later we identified the role stress plays in our overall health and wellness so we developed stress management programs.
+For years people who have talked about wellness referred to weight loss, fitness, or smoking cessation programs.
+Later we identified the role stress plays in our overall health and wellness, so we developed stress management programs.

-More and more people have said to me that they need to take time to meditate, yet less and less do.
+More and more people have said that they need to take time to meditate, yet less and less do.
 Why is that?
-I know for myself I often feel that once this or that item on my to do list is complete, I will be able to sit back and relax.
-Sitting seems such a waste of time when there is so much to do.
-That is why we recommend that you schedule a regular time for meditation regardless of what is going on in life or with work.
-It has to be as built in as brushing your teeth.
+I know I often feel that once this or that item on my to-do list is complete, I will be able to sit back and relax.
+However, sitting seems such a waste of time when there is so much to do.
+It is essential to schedule a regular time for meditation or relaxation regardless of what is going on in life or with work.
+It has to be as regular and routine as brushing your teeth.
 It has to be an everyday occurrence.

-But what if we are just not of the makeup to sit in a formal meditation?
-That is not necessary, but what is necessary is to have some sort of practice built into your life for reflection on more than your everyday tasks.
+But what if we are not of the makeup to sit in a formal meditation?
+That is not necessary, but what is needed is to have some sort of practice built into your life for reflection on more than your everyday tasks.
 The fact is that one’s body and mind can’t keep on going without a break.
-Eventually you will have to stop.
+Eventually, you will have to stop.

-As you reflect on your own renewal as spring approaches, build into your day a time for silence, prayer, yoga, reflective reading, listening to peaceful music, journaling, or if you can, sitting in a position of meditation, following your breath long enough to feel a difference in your body- a feeling of peace and quiet rather than rushing and a sense of urgency.
+As you reflect on your own renewal as spring approaches, build into your day a time for silence, prayer, yoga, reflective reading, listening to peaceful music, journaling, or, if you can, sitting in a position of meditation, following your breath long enough to feel a difference in your body- a feeling of peace and quiet rather than rushing and a sense of urgency.
 If you practice enough, it will become a memory in your body that you will be able to tap into when life is speeding by.
 Like all of my clients, it has to be a priority and goal for change.
 Let that be now and not later.